Henry Singer

 Before focusing on development, Susannah worked for 15 years as a producer and series producer on prestigious series including the eight-part BAFTA-nominated Keeping Britain Alive (BBC2), One Strange Rock (National Geographic), as well as several blue-chip history series including The American Future (BBC/PBS), and factual dramas including the multi-BAFTA winning Southcliffe (Channel 4), Peter Kosminsky’s The Government Inspector (Channel 4) and Oil Storm (FX).

-Before joining Sandpaper, Bill worked at Minnow Films for nearly two years where he was part of a team developing slates for both documentaries and specialist factual, targeting the UK and SVOD markets.
+Before joining Sandpaper, Bill worked at Minnow Films for two years where he was part of a team developing slates for both documentaries and specialist factual, targeting the UK and SVOD markets.
 Prior to working in TV, Bill was a Senior Journalist within BBC news, covering multiple elections, numerous terrorism incidents and major sporting events.
 During his time at the Asian Network both cricket and Bollywood featured prominently in news coverage, whilst roles at the World Service and Radio 4 coincided with Trump’s inauguration as President and the impact of Brexit.
-It was as a religious affairs producer that he developed a taste for longer form story telling where he produced his first documentary for the Our World strand and is now relishing the new direction his career is taking him in.
+It was as a religious affairs producer that he developed a taste for longer form story telling where he produced his first documentary for the Our World strand.